valdrinkuchi/portfolio_backend/README.md

 -Ruby on Rails Framework

 **Schema**

-MyPortfolio
+- PortfolioTransactions

-amount
+  - amount
-location
+  - location
-cryptocurreny(fk)
+  - cryptocurreny(fk)
-date
+  - date

-CryptoCurrency
+- CryptoCurrency

-name
+  - name
+  - code

 **Frontend**

--Vue.js Framework
+- Vue.js Framework

 **Deployment**
-DigitalOcean Droplets Linux-based virtual machines Both backend and frontend are built into Docker containers and pushed to Gitlab repository.
+DigitalOcean Droplets Linux-based virtual machine.
+Both backend and frontend are built into Docker containers and pushed to a repository.
 The docker-compose.yml file is copied to the designated VM and is configured to run the PostgreSql database, Rails backend and Vue.js dist files.
 Backend and frontend images are pulled from Gitlab and Postgres 12 is pulled from docker hub.